Dedicatus546/markdown-it-enhancer/README.md

 - ESM only.
 - Source code migrate to TypeScript, now you don't need to install `@types/markdown-it`.
 - Using vite to bundle, vitest to test.
-- Async support. include parser rule, render rule, plugins, `highlight` function.
+- Async support. include parse rule, render rule, plugins, `highlight` function.

 ## Install